On the strong convergence of forward-backward splitting in reconstructing jointly sparse signals

-and further, the sequence $\{c_{\nu}\}_{\nu \in \cJ}$ decays fast to $0$ in $\cV$-norm with a large percentage of its elements being negligible \cite{CDS11,CCS14,TranWebsterZhang14}, it is reasonable to approximate $\bc$ by $\bx^*$, the solution to the regularized problem:
+and further, under reasonable assumptions on $\mathcal{L}$ from \eqref{eq:genPDE} the sequence $\{c_{j}\}_{j=1}^N$ decays fast to $0$ in ${\mathcal{V}}$-norm with a large percentage of its elements being negligible \cite{CDS11,CCS14,TranWebsterZhang14}, it is reasonable to approximate ${\bm c}$ by ${\bm x}^*$, the solution to the regularized problem:

 in which the number of samples ($m$) can be significantly less than the size of polynomial subspace ($N$).
-Here, the norm $\|\cdot\|_{\cV,q}$ is defined for $\bc\in \cV^N$ as $\|{\bc}\|_{\cV,q} := (\sum_{\nu \in \cJ} \|{c}_{\nu}\|^q_{\cV})^{1/q}$.
+Here, the norm $\|\cdot\|_{{\mathcal{V}},q}$ is defined for ${\bm c}\in {\mathcal{V}}^N$ as $\|{{\bm c}}\|_{{\mathcal{V}},q} := (\sum_{j=1}^N \|{c}_{j}\|^q_{{\mathcal{V}}})^{1/q}$.
 This is arguably the most natural extension of the $\ell_1$ minimization approach, traditionally for real and complex signal recovery, to the reconstruction of sparse generalized vectors, each component of which is Hilbert-valued.
 In-depth analysis and application of \eqref{eq:lV1} in solving parameterized PDEs are conducted in \cite{DexterTranWebster17}.

-Let $\{\phi_r\}_{r\in \mathbb{N}}$ be an orthonormal basis of $\cV$, then $c_{\nu} \in \cV$ is uniquely represented as
+Let $\{\phi_r\}_{r\in \mathbb{N}}$ be an orthonormal basis of ${\mathcal{V}}$, then $c_{j} \in {\mathcal{V}}$ is uniquely represented as